backend-development/backend-development-textbook/README.md

 fork the repository
 https://github.com/backend-development/backend-development-textbook

+you need ruby

+run `bundle` to install dependencies

 run `rake` to build the site in output/\*

 When you are content with your changes, push up to your own github repository,